 This small dog breed needs 1.5 to 2 cups of high-quality dog food daily, divided into two meals, in the morning and evening.

 However, how much the Fox Terrier eats depends on his build, age, metabolism, size, and activity level.
 Dogs are also individuals, just like human beings, so the quality of your dog food matters a lot in dog nourishment.

 To keep the Fox Terrier in top form and avoid overeating, meals should be provided twice a day and monitored instead of leaving food out in his bowl all day.

 Smooth Fox Terriers are a bit easy to maintain because they are generally clean dogs.
 Occasional brushing of the fur with a firm bristle brush is enough to keep them clean and remove the shed hairs.
 Once in a while, you can provide a bath, but it is not necessary, only when they get muddy.

-Due to the nature of the coat of the wirehaired variety, these dogs do not shed very much.
-But they require regular brushing to keep their coat odour-free and clean.
+Due to the nature of the coat of the wirehaired variety, these dogs don’t shed very much.
+But they require regular brushing to keep their coat odor-free and clean.